-The Trust employs around 5,700 members of staff, who deliver services from more than 150 locations.
-Over a 12-month period, we see in the region of 53,000 service users.
+The Trust employs around 6,400 members of staff, who deliver services from around 160 locations.
+Over a 12-month period, we see in the region of 65,000 service users.

 The business of GMMH is managed by a board of directors.
 The board work closely with the council of governors, who provide local accountability by representing the interests of members and partner organisations.

 The Trust’s performance is scrutinised by the Foundation Trust regulator, NHS Improvement, and the Care Quality Commission.

 Our main commissioners are:

 - Local authorities in Cumbria, Central Lancashire, Manchester, Trafford Salford, Wigan and Leigh.

 - Manchester North Clinical Commissioning Group